stxmempool/stxmempool/README.md

 # The Stxmempool Open Source Project

-Stxmempool is an adaptation of the The Mempool Open Source Project™.
+Stxmempool is an adaptation of The Mempool Open Source Project™.
 Stxmempool is a mempool visualizer for the the Stacks blockchain ecosystem.
 A live site is available at [stxmempool.space](https://stxmempool.space/).

 It is an open-source project developed and operated for the benefit of the Bitcoin and Stacks community, with a focus on the emerging transaction fee market.

 ![mempool](https://stxmempool.space/resources/screenshots/stacks-v1.1-dashboard.png)

+# System Requirements

+## Operating System

+This repo was adapted on a M1 Macbook Pro.
+We suggest using a Lunux or Mac OS.
+However, there are limitations with M1 chips, see below.

+### Running a fully independant instance

+Running a full independant instance requires running a local Hiro API, Stacks Blockchain node, and a Bitcoin node.
+This can be done on a Linux distro.

+DO NOT ATTEMPT to host a local Hiro API with an Apple M1 chip.
+There are serious I/O issues with the Hiro API on a M1 chip.

+However, a Bitcoin node and a Stacks node can be run on an M1.

+### Using the Hiro public node

+For miminal setup, one can use the public Hiro API and skip the neccesity of a Stacks node.
+This setup is M1 friendly and only requires a BTC node for difficulty adjustments.

+## Memory

+A minimum of 8 GB is suggested.
+If you decide to run a full Hiro API and a local Stacks Blockchain node, you will need more.

+## Storage

+Storage: Anywhere from 15 GB to over 700 GB

+### Minimal Storage Example

+If you are running completely on the public Hiro API, then you will just need a Bitcoin node and space for this repo.
+The space you designate for the Bitcoin node is up to you.

+### Stacks Development Example (using public Hiro API)

+- Pruned BTC node: ~15GB
+- Stxmempool Repo: ~2.5GB

+### Full instance with an ability to launch mempool.space or stxmempool.space

+- Full BTC node with indexing enabled: ~550GB

+- Synced Stacks node: 80GB+

+- Synced local API: ~30GB

+This setup will allow you to work with mempool.space and stxmempool.space.

 # Installation Methods

 Currently Stxmempool supports a local installation with limited production support.
 Stxmempool is primarily focused on development.
 Later we wish to provide more support to non-developers.

-This codebase does not support being able to switch between networks like The Mempool Open Source Project™.
+This codebase does not support the functionality to switch between networks like mempool.space does (i.e. click a dropdown memu and switch to a locally hosted memmpool.space, bisq.markets or liquid.network).
 The following guide will help you setup a enviroment similar to [stxmempool.space](https://stxmempool.space/).

 ## Backend

-### 1. Clone Mempool Repository
+### 1. Clone Stxmempool Repository

 Get the latest Stxmempool code: